chlocode/Web_Development/README.md

 # Web_Development
-A compilation of HTML and CSS files for various projects.
+A compilation of HTML and CSS files for various project components.
 The files are organised by language and are linked by an index.html page.

 ## Table of Contents
 - Installation